Matthew J. Van Wagenen: Military career

-From July 2013 to June 2014, Van Wagenen was a senior service college fellow at George C. Marshall European Center for Security Studies, Germany.
-He was then appointed as commander of the 3d Armored Brigade Combat Team, 1st Cavalry Division, Fort Hood, Texas for two years.
+From July 2013 to June 2014, Van Wagenen was a senior service college fellow at George C. Marshall European Center for Security Studies, in Garmisch-Partenkirchen, Germany.
+He was then assigned as commander of the 3d Armored Brigade Combat Team, 1st Cavalry Division, Fort Hood, Texas for two years.
 In June 2016, he became executive officer to the Director of the Army Staff, Office of the Chief of Staff of the Army.
 In April 2017, Van Wagenen was Deputy Commanding General (Support), 1st Cavalry Division, Fort Hood, Texas and Operation Freedom's Sentinel, Afghanistan.

 From June 2018 to October 2019, Van Wagenen was Deputy Commanding General, 3rd (United Kingdom) Division in the United Kingdom.
 From October 2019 to May 2021 he was assigned as Deputy Chief of Staff for Operations, Allied Rapid Reaction Corps, North Atlantic Treaty Organization, United Kingdom.

 In July 2021, Van Wagenen was promoted to major general.

-In April 2022, Van Wagenen was assigned to become the deputy chief of staff for strategic employment of the Supreme Headquarters Allied Powers Europe.
+In April 2022, Van Wagenen was assigned as the Deputy Chief of Staff for Strategic Employment (SEM), later Operations (OPS), of the Supreme Headquarters Allied Powers Europe.